From academic year 2018/19 all University assessments will be marked on a 0-100 scale (or a categorical marking scale aligned to a 0-100 scale).

 Description of the marking scale

-From academic year 2018/19 Faculties and schools (other than the Schools of Medicine and Dentistry in relation to the MBChB and the MChD/BChD programmes) mark undergraduate and postgraduate modules, examinations scripts and other assessed work on the University's 0-100 scale.
+From academic year 2018/19 Faculties and schools (other than the Schools of Medicine and Dentistry in relation to the MBChB and the MChD/BChD programmes) mark undergraduate and postgraduate modules, examination scripts and other assessed work on the University's 0-100 scale.
 The marking scale being used by your school is stated in your faculty or school's Code of Practice on Assessment.

 All assessed work is marked, within the relevant scale, according to the achievement represented.